With Beev

 Charging infrastructure

-• of the operator,
+- of the operator,

-• charging power,
+- charging power,

-• the duration of the recharge.
+- the duration of the recharge.

 What are the benefits of intermodality for electric vehicles?

-Optimizing autonomy
+Optimising autonomy

 The result:

-• Battery less prone to wear,
+- Battery less prone to wear and tear,

-• Reduce the stress of recharging...
+- Reduce the stress associated with recharging...

 Reduce operating costs